vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 )

-10. Shaḍartha-Samkshepa (by Somāšiy-āṇḍān
+10. Shaḍartha-Samkshepa (by Somāśiy-āṇḍān

 =

--Somayāji-andān or Ramamišra)
+-Somayāji-andān or Ramamiśra)

-11. Šruta-prakāšikā (by Sudarsana-”cārya)
+11. Śruta-prakāśikā (by Sudarsana-”cārya)

 * See notes 10 and 153.